dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

 # Performance Issues

 - If necessary, start a second Visual Studio instance (with no solution open) just to capture the trace.
-The trace will include information for the other Visual Studio session as well.
+You can target the data collection from the other Visual Studio.
 - Aim for 30 seconds to 2 minutes.
 - Perform the action that is causing performance issues while the trace is recording.
 If typing is delayed, type during the trace.
 If opening a file is slow, open a bunch of files.
 Etc.
 - File new feedback issues instead of commenting on existing issues.